vladossipov/indesign-scripts/CaptionAssembler/README.md

 ## Usage

-1. Click on the text frame containing your inline graphics
+1. Click on the text frame containing your inline graphics, or select text
 2. Run the script from the Scripts panel
 3. In the dialog:
    - Select the **paragraph styles** that form your caption block (multi-select with Cmd/Ctrl+click)